Russian definitive pairs that are nearly identical

 Below is a list of Russian definitive pairs (identical stamps, but different printings) with un-manned satellite overprints.
 Each definitive pair listed below is identical except for the printing method: engraving versus lithography.
 Each member of the pair therefore has two different catalog numbers.
 It is impossible to differentiate between the two from images alone.
 Without being able to examining the actual stamp (which is generally the case for these definitives) it is assumed that the overprinted stamp is the engraved one (listed first in the table).
 However, it is possible that the overprinted stamp is the lithographed one (listed second in the table).

 Other Russian definitives were also overprinted with un-manned satellites, but for those definitives there was only one printing and therefore those definitives have unique stamp numbers.
+They are not included in this page.

 |Engraved version||Lithographed version|